a11rew/medusa-payment-paystack/README.md

 To begin this guide, you will need to create a [Paystack account](https://dashboard.paystack.com/#/signup).
 By doing this, you will be able to obtain the [Paystack account's secret key](https://support.paystack.com/hc/en-us/articles/360009881600-Paystack-Test-Keys-Live-Keys-and-Webhooks) from the dashboard.
 The plugin uses this to verify purchases, issue refunds, and connect Medusa to Paystack.

-Additionally, you need a Medusa server installed and set up.
-If not, you can follow the [quickstart guide](https://docs.medusajs.com/quickstart/quick-start) to get started.
+Additionally, you need a Medusa server installed and set up with at least `@medusajs/medusa^1.5.0`.
+Follow the [quickstart guide](https://docs.medusajs.com/quickstart/quick-start) to get started.

 You also need [Medusa Admin](https://docs.medusajs.com/admin/quickstart/) installed to enable Paystack as a payment provider.
 You can alternatively use the [REST APIs](https://docs.medusajs.com/api/admin).